 - During the past 30 days, for about how many days did poor health keep you from doing your usual activities?

 - In the last seven days, on how many days did you exercise for 30 minutes or more?

 In advance of the 1936 Presidential Election, a magazine titled Literary Digest released the results of an opinion poll predicting that the republican candidate Alf Landon would win by a large margin.
 The magazine sent post cards to approximately 10,000,000 prospective voters.
 These prospective voters were selected from the subscription list of the magazine, from automobile registration lists, from phone lists, and from club membership lists.
 Approximately 2,300,000 people returned the postcards.

 - Think about the state of the United States in 1936.
 Explain why a sample chosen from magazine subscription lists, automobile registration lists, phone books, and club membership lists was not representative of the population of the United States at that time.

 - What effect does the low response rate have on the reliability of the sample?

 - Are these problems examples of sampling error or nonsampling error?

 - During the same year, George Gallup conducted his own poll of 30,000 prospective voters.
 These researchers used a method they called "quota sampling" to obtain survey answers from specific subsets of the population.
 Quota sampling is an example of which sampling method described in this module?

 Crime-related and demographic statistics for 47 US states in 1960 were collected from government agencies, including the FBI's Uniform Crime Report.
 One analysis of this data found a strong connection between education and crime indicating that higher levels of education in a community correspond to higher crime rates.

-Which of the potential problems with samples discussed in Example 1.4 could explain this connection?
+Which of the potential problems with samples discussed in 1.2 Data, Sampling, and Variation in Data and Sampling could explain this connection?